TheDHCreator/thedhcreator.github.io/_pages/log.md

 * **Monday**: I finished Python Packages II and started working on my CSV Parser.
 After going to the FPGA Track Meeting, I kept working on my CSV Parser and began looking at Pytest.
 * **Tuesday**: I continued working on my CSV Parser and continued watching videos about Pytest and the Github CI.
 * **Wednesday**: Today, I attended the DEEP DIVE Meeting and Student presentations.
 There was no Broader Impact or FPGA Bootcamp meetings today.
-After the meetings ended, I worked from home the rest of the day and ...
+After the meetings ended, I worked from home the rest of the day and caught up on a few things I was falling behind on.
 * **Thursday**: Worked from home again today.
 I researched more about the CSV Parser and kept watching the last few lecture videos.
 * **Friday**: There was no FPGA Bootcamp meeting today.
 I tested one of the bugs that Prof. Goeders fixed and now the 16-bit and 32-bit adders just show Not Equivalent.
 I finished watching all remaining lectures that I missed but I still haven't been able to finish my CSV Parser.
 I have been struggling with that a lot.
 I hope to finish it when I return from my honeymoon.